-- 1 Click Adjust > Image Adjustment Lab. - 2 Enable the Auto adjust check box.
+- 1 Click Adjust Image Adjustment Lab. - 2 Enable the Auto adjust check box.
 Auto adjust automatically adjusts color and contrast by setting the white point and black point for an image.
-If you want to control the white point and black point setting more precisely, click the Select white point tool ightest area of your image.
-Then click the Select black point tool ightest area of your image. - 3 Perform one or more tasks from the following table.
+If you want to control the white point and black point setting more precisely, click the Select white point tool lightest area of your image.
+Then click the Select black point tool and click the darkest area of your image. - 3 Perform one or more tasks from the following table.